Albany Sex Crimes Defense Lawyer

 New York law defines sexual abuse as the forcing of an individual into sexual contact with another person.
 To be considered sexual abuse, contact needs to be non-consensual, but can even occur while both parties are fully clothed.
 The state divides sex crimes into three degrees, with first-degree abuse being the most serious offense.

 If you are facing sex crime charges, you must hire a lawyer who is prepared to be devoted to your case.
-The Albany sex crimes defense attorney at The Law Office of Eric K. Schillinger is ready to provide the attention your case deserves.
+The Albany sex crimes defense attorney at Schillinger & Associates, PLLC. is ready to provide the attention your case deserves.
 As a small firm, we do not pass your case from desk-to-desk depending on who is available.
 Instead, you will work directly with our founding lawyer and will receive the benefit of his experience.

 Call our Albany sex crimes defense attorney today for a free consultation at (518) 413-0889.